mehak132002/face_mask_detection/README.md

 # face_mask_detection
-dectecting whether a person is wearing mask or not using cnn
+dectecting whether a person is wearing mask or not using cnn (CONVOLUTIONAL NEURAL NETWORK)